Here’s How ‘The Walking Dead’ Fans Feel About An Ezekiel & Michonne Romance

 TWD fans have also taken to social media to voice their thoughts on how things will play out regarding Carol being Ezekiel’s former flame.
 One Twitter user insisted that Carol and Michonne weren’t very close and “Carol dropped Ezekiel like a bad habit,” so they didn’t understand why she would care about the new romance.

 While the overwhelming majority who have sounded off on social media have nothing good to say about the potential romance, there are some who support the possibility.
-One Twitter user claimed it was “silly” for people to get so upset as it was Michonne’s final season and the character deserved one last chance at happiness.
+One Twitter user claimed it was “silly” for people to get so upset as it was Michonne’s final season, and the character deserved one last chance at happiness.